sdarlington/sdarlington.github.io/content/posts/2007-12-11-egypt-driving-in-cairo.md

 Leaving the ring-road, things are slower but hardly safer.
 The whole system is a free-for-all.
 There’s no such thing as giving way to other traffic, you just move forward as far as you can, sound your horn frequently and loudly and manouver around obstacles as the opportunity arises.
 Whether it’s just badly designed or is considered to be a traffic calming measure, it seems that you often have to take a substantial detour just to make a turn.

-This is inefficient on a whole host of levels ((Actually, this is an assumption that I have not really investigated.)).
+This is inefficient on a whole host of levels[^1].
 It can take an hour to get from one side of town to the other and the distances are not that great.
 The bumps and scratches on pretty much all the cars are testament to how risky an endevour it is to tackle Cairo on four wheels.
 The most telling indicator, no doubt made worse my poorly refined petrol, is the air quality.
 It’s a while since I’ve been somewhere that has made my eyes water and given me a cough.

 My first thought was, “how did it get this bad?”
 Then I realised that was the wrong question.
 Chaos is going to be the default state of affairs.
 A better question would be, “How did we get a largely effective ettiquette in the West?”
 Did we just make laws early enough in the development of the car that the rules became ingrained in the public psyche?